osakared/futhorc-keyboard-macosx/README.md

     cp Futhorc.* ~/Library/Keyboard\ Layouts

 💁 If you want to type these runes on your iPhone, iPad, etc., then checkout [my iOS app](https://osakared.io/products/anglo-saxon-futhorc-keyboard) that lets you do just that.
+💁 If you want to type these runes or other sets on Windows, check out these [Runic Keyboard Layouts](http://www.babelstone.co.uk/Keyboards/Runic.html).
 💁 If you want to edit the layout, check out [Ukelele](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ukelele).

 See `COPYING` for licensing.